mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 Set the client's initial TopologyType to ReplicaSetNoPrimary.
 (For most clients, parsing a connection string with a "replicaSet" option automatically sets the TopologyType to ReplicaSetNoPrimary.)
+Some of the files in "rs" are post-fixed with "pre-6.0".
+These files test the ``updateRSFromPrimary`` behavior prior to maxWireVersion 17, there should be no special handling required for these tests.

 Set up a listener to collect SDAM events published by the client, including events published during client construction.